 The primary reason that we advocate sealing these penetrations in a hot and humid climate is to prevent air infiltration.
 When we have a passageway from the exterior side of the home, directly into the interior, and factoring in the pressure differential between the two, these open passageways allow moisture-laden air direct access into the home.

-The goal should be to limit the amount of moisture that is driven into your home while simultaneously removing the indoor moisture via your mechanical systems (Note that the direction of moisture travel in this environment is from the exterior to the interior).
+The goal should be to limit the amount of moisture that is driven into your home while simultaneously removing the indoor humidity via your mechanical systems (Note that the direction of moisture travel in this environment is from the exterior to the interior).
 This interaction reduces the indoor air quality and the thermal comfort within the home.

 If you are looking for additional information on what type’s of sealants should be used, this Fine Homebuilding article sums up the particulars on caulks and sealants quite nicely.